Parable of the Renegades

 5. Your track record of successful bounties is your reputation and your succession rate.
 Assassins with a good track record may be requested by clients to pursue more difficult targets and negotiate for a higher reward than as originally stated by the client.

 Having learned the works of this business, Rio started to rack her brain for an alias.
-She sat beneath a waterfall to help her concentrate, but with limited success.
-Despite her knowledge, she couldn't come up with anything until she looked once more at herself.
+She sat beneath a waterfall to help her concentrate but found limited success.
+Despite her knowledge, she couldn't come up with anything until she stopped looking outside and looked once more into herself.

 After breaking down certain concepts related to herself and assassination, she finally came up with a name.